buildbot/buildbot/master/docs/developer/mq.rst

 .. py:class:: WampMQ

     The :py:class:`WampMQ` class implements message-queueing using a wamp router.
-    This class translates the semantics of the buildbot mq api to the semantics of the wamp messaging system.
+    This class translates the semantics of the Buildbot MQ API to the semantics of the wamp messaging system.
-    The message route is translated to a wamp topic by joining with dot and prefixing with buildbot namespace.
+    The message route is translated to a wamp topic by joining with dot and prefixing with the Buildbot namespace.
-    Example message that is sent via wamp is:
+    Here is an example message that is sent via wamp:

     .. code-block:: python